8 Land-Use and Transportation Modeling IV: MEPLAN, TRANUS, TELUM, and PECAS

 This modeling package was introduced in 2006 and is a computer-based system developed to help decision-making for small and medium-sized Metropolitan Planning Organizations (MPOs).
 More specifically, using this model, planners can observe the change in land-use patterns as a function of changes to the transportation infrastructure.
 As a result, TELUS can test the implications of various programs or policies on land use and growth patterns (Golias et al., 2014).
 Similar to the previous models, TELUM can also internalize the conventional four-step model (FSM), and its output can be the input for the four steps of travel demand modeling.
 Accordingly, Figure 8.5 shows the schematic structure of TELUM that integrates various data from employment, land use, and transportation.

-Iterative framework of TELUM model that consists of socio-demographic trends, employment and household data, and travel demand modeling.
+TELUM model consisting of socio-demographic trends, employment and household data, and travel demand modeling.

 Figure 8.5 Schematic Structure of TELUM.
 From “TELUM: Interactive Software for Integrated Land Use and Transportation Modeling” by L. Spasovic, 2013, New Jersey Institute of Technology. p.9.
 In the public domain.